giseedeveloper/VodacomBEAT/march-2024-changes.md

 Hi Richy. here are the key things we discussed and we can term these as scope of work.

 1. Improving the brand of the two portals
-- We’ll share the designs for you to impliment
+- 🗓️We’ll share the designs for you to impliment

 2. Migrate the Portals to the new Domain (Priority)
   - ✅ To increase reliability